-As part of the upcoming Scalarama celebrations in Bristol, South West Silents are proud to announce a special collaboration with the Bristol-based brewery Dawkins Ales!
-Both companies have joined forces to bring a special new beer to Bristol for the autumn season celebrating one of the great film pioneers of British Cinema and one of Bristol’s least celebrated sons: William Friese-Greene.
+South West Silents are proud to announce, in collaboration with the Bristol-based brewery Dawkins Ales, the very tasty return of the wonder that is the Friese-Greene beer!
+Both companies have joined forces to bring back this very special beer back to Bristol area for the autumn season.
+The beer is in celebration one of the great film pioneers of British Cinema and one of Bristol’s least celebrated sons: William Friese-Greene.

 Born in Bristol on 7th September 1855, William Edward Green (the Friese-Greene was added later) is classed by many as one of the founding fathers of British Cinema and a key figure in the early development of cinematography as a whole.
 In some circles he is celebrated, while in others he is damned for filing patents on devices he allegedly didn’t invent.

 A successful photographer, Friese-Greene opened a number of photographic studios in Bristol, Bath, and Plymouth, before moving his business to London.
 While managing these shops as well as his business partners, Friese-Greene was experimenting on new forms of colour photography, as well as capturing motion pictures.
 This particular part of his life became the subject of the 1951 feature film The Magic Box starring Robert Donat, Margaret Johnston, Richard Attenborough and Laurence Olivier.